staller-lab/Gcn4-evolution/README.md

 - Creates Figure 4 plot, Figure 1B, Figure 2F,G
 - Script to make heatmaps of full-length orthologs

+`evolver_simulations.ipynb` (CJL - added)
+- Creates Figure 5A
+- Loads in simulation results from evolver in PAML and FoldX and summarizes activites

+`AD_AlignmentDists.ipynb` (MVS)
+- Creates Figure 5B
+- This script looks at the Edit distances between pairs of sequences.
+It shows that many changes in sequence do not change activity.

 `alignment_visualization.ipynb` (CJL - updated)
+- Creates Figure 5C, D, Supplemental Figure X
 - Creates plots in Figure 5 to visualize the alignment of the central activation domain for all unique sequences in that region (138) and the most active sequences (69).
 - Creates conservation barplot, sequence logos, and an html of the sequence alignment.